John Meredith Ford: Politics

 Ford served on the Georgetown city council and was director of government programs in business development.

 From 1970 to 1972, he served as the Lord Mayor of Georgetown.
 While serving as Lord Mayor, he represented Georgetown in several twin city exchanges in foreign capitals.
 During his tenure as Lord Mayor, Guyana joined the British Commonwealth.
 On 21 February 1970, Ford renamed High Street in Georgetown, pulling a string during the ceremony to reveal the independence flag of Guyana and the street's new name, Avenue of the Republic.
 The avenue leads from Church Street up to the Parliament Building.
 Ford gave a speech to the crowd, saying that renaming the streets is a necessary exercise in "all newly independent countries" and that his action was an attempt to record in history the "important occasions such as independence" and the "birth of the republic."
-He ended his speech saying, "We have Independence Park, Independence Boulevard, and now the Avenue of the Republic."
+He ended his speech by saying: "We have Independence Park, Independence Boulevard, and now the Avenue of the Republic."
 During the independence celebrations, he hosted Hamilton Holder, the mayor of the Port of Spain, and Guyana-born Trinidad Councillor Walter Bentley.